 Running a Website: Not Free

 So, what are the other issues and limitations product-making businesses should take into consideration when deciding to continue or get started with WooCommerce inventory management?

 1. WooCommerce Inventory Management Doesn’t Support Raw Material Inventory

-WooCommerce inventory management is only designed to track the inventory of finished products, and many other small manufacturing businesses use a 3rd party app such as material requirements planning software to bridge this feature gap.
+WooCommerce inventory management is only designed to track the inventory of finished products, and many other manufacturing businesses use a 3rd party app such as material requirements planning software to bridge this feature gap.

 2. Can’t Track Inventory at Multiple Locations